rbbrdckybk/dream-factory/README.md

 # output image will use the larger of your !WIDTH & !HEIGHT directives as the longer output dimension
 # the shorter output dimension will be calculated so that the output image has the same aspect ratio as the ControlNet input image
 !AUTO_SIZE = match_controlnet_image_aspect_ratio

+# the output image will be re-sized so that the longer of your !WIDTH/!HEIGHT settings becomes the size specified here
+# the shorter dimension will be calculated to maintain the same aspect ratio as the original !WIDTH/!HEIGHT settings
+# useful if you have an existing prompt file full of size directives and want to quickly change the size on all of them
+!AUTO_SIZE = resize_longest_dimension: 1280
 ```
 Note that all resizings will result in image dimensions that are divisible by 64 (both dimensions will be rounded down to the nearest divisible-by-64 number).